Wood or carpeted floors often make creaking or crackling type sounds when walked on. There are four main reasons for this:

-Manufactures will often recommend that their flooring acclimate to the environment that it will be placed in.
-Failure to do so may result in bowing, cupping and excessive expansion or shrinkage may result.
+Manufacturers will often recommend that the flooring acclimates to the environment that it will be placed in.
+Failure to do so may result in bowing or cupping and excessive expansion or shrinkage may result.

-It’s important that the manufactures recommendations be followed.
-Many DIY ignore these recommendations and even professionals will when they’re in a hurry.
+It’s important that the manufacturers’ recommendations be followed.
+Many DIY workers ignore or miss these recommendations and even professionals may when they are in a hurry.

 4. Settling and Foundation Movement

-When the foundation moves, shifts or settles, then there may be stress or limited movement of the flooring support or sub flooring.
+When the foundation moves, shifts, or settles, then there may be stress or limited movement of the flooring support or subflooring.
 Thus, the floor may start creaking because the wood sections or pieces of the flooring are rubbing together, damaged or the nails have pulled loose.
-If there has been significant differential settlement there is more of a likely-hood of damage to sub-floors and creaking to occur.
-(Read more about settlement)
+If there has been significant differential settlement, there is more likelihood of damage to the sub-floors and potential for creaking to occur.
+Read more about settlement

-Newer homes with post tension slabs that were not installed properly; especially if the slabs’ post tension cables were not tensioned or pulled in a timely manner and the framing contractor got onto the slab too soon with heavy equipment and stacks of heavy lumber.
-In new construction framing contractors often are pushed or rush into the start of framing before the slab cables have been tightened, thus slab and flooring issues develop.
-(Learn more about Post Tension slabs)
+Newer homes with post-tension slabs that were not installed properly is another common cause of floor creaking.
+This is often the case if the slab’s post-tension cables were not tensioned or pulled in a timely manner and the framing contractor got onto the slab too soon with heavy equipment and stacks of heavy lumber.
+In new construction, framing contractors often are pushed or have to rush into the start of framing before the slab cables have been tightened, thus slab and flooring issues develop.
+Learn more about Post Tension slabs

-It is just not older homes that have creaking floors, but newer homes likewise may have creaking floors.
+It is not just older homes that have creaking floors, surprisingly enough this can also happen in newer homes.

-Creaking sounds may come from the subfloor or from the wood flooring itself.
-At times, some floors appear to amplify creaking sounds and make them sound much worse than they really are.
+Creaking sounds may come from the subfloor, from the wood flooring itself, improper or poor workmanship, temperature or humidity as well as from settling or foundation movement.
+Floors can also seem to amplify creaking sounds and make them sound much worse than they really are.